SUPPORTIVE TREATMENT

 Overview

-Some CAT therapies are aimed at controlling conditions that may trigger seizures in some people, such as stress, sleep deprivation, or low blood sugar.
+Some CAT treatments are aimed at controlling conditions that may trigger seizures in some people, such as stress, sleep deprivation, or low blood sugar.
 Others are based on theories that epilepsy is caused or exacerbated by nutritional deficiencies or energy imbalances.
 Some CAT treatments may increase your feelings of health and well-being in general, even if they do not reduce your risk of seizures.

-If you choose to try one or more CAT therapies, it is important to maintain the traditional drug regimen established by your doctor.
+If you choose to try one or more CAT treatments, it is important to maintain the traditional drug regimen established by your doctor.
 These treatments have been proven effective in rigorous, scientific trials.
 It is also vital to check with your neurologist before beginning a CAT so that they can warn you about any potential interactions and correctly interpret any side effects.

 If you ever decide to stop taking an AED, consult your doctor for a plan to taper your dosage off gradually.
 Never suddenly stop taking an AED; this can cause withdrawal symptoms including an increase in seizures.